 - i.
 For Category 2 above Evidence of the relationship may be required.
 (See note c).
 The governors will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's published admissions number. - ii.
 For Category 3 above -The strength of evidence of commitment to the faith as demonstrated by the level of the family's Mass attendance at Sunday Mass (or Saturday evening vigil Mass).
 This evidence must be provided by the parents/carers and be endorsed by a priest at the church(es) where the family normally worship.

-Applications will be ranked in the order shown on the Supplementary Form; firstly, those who attend Mass weekly, then less than weekly etc. (see also Note f) - iii.
+Applications will be ranked in the order shown on the Supplementary Information Form; firstly, those who attend Mass weekly, then less than weekly etc. (see also Note f) - iii.
 Social, pastoral and medical needs which make the school particularly suitable for the child in question.
-Strong and relevant evidence must be provided, at the time of application, by an appropriate professional authority (eg qualified medical practitioner, education welfare officer, social worker or priest). - iv.
+Strong and relevant evidence must be provided, at the time of application, by an appropriate professional authority (eg qualified medical practitioner, education welfare officer, social worker or priest).
+This information must accompany the SIF/ - iv.
 Proximity to the school of the child's home address, the distance measured in a straight line from the school entrance by the local authority using a geographical computerised information system.
-Evidence of residence may be required. (see Note d) Where the last remaining place is to be allocated and two or more children are deemed to live at the same distance from the school the place will be decided by the drawing of lots. - v.
+Evidence of residence must accompany the SIF. (see Note d).
+Where the last remaining place is to be allocated and two or more children are deemed to live at the same distance from the school the place will be decided by the drawing of lots.

+Caring, Learning and Achieving together as part of God's Family v.
 In the event of two or more children being ranked equally once all the criteria and the first tie break have been applied, random allocation which is independently verified will be used.